Ray Sawyer: Career

+Sawyer was born in Chickasaw, Alabama, and started playing guitar at age eleven, with Hank Williams, Smiley Lewis, and Huey Smith as his influences.
+Sawyer played in his first band when he was fourteen years old, as their drummer.
+His first professional band came when he was seventeen, again as their drummer.
+Sawyer worked regularly in New Orleans in his early years as a musician, where he got to know Dr. John.
+Sawyer was in many other bands as a drummer, most of which "didn’t have a name".

+Sawyer performed in clubs as a singer, and in 1960 signed to Sandy Records, based in Mobile, Alabama.
+He released two singles in 1960 and 1962.

+Sawyer was the vocalist in The Chocolate Papers, a band with George Cummings and Billy Francis.
+They moved to Union City, New Jersey in 1968, and met vocalist/guitarist/bassist Dennis Locorriere, and then changed their name to Dr. Hook.
+Their name was a reference to Captain Hook, and because of Sawyer's eye patch, fans thought Sawyer was "Dr. Hook".

 Sawyer was a backup vocalist on the band's breakthrough hit, "Sylvia's Mother," as well as many of the Medicine Show's earlier songs.
 He also released a self-titled solo album on Capitol Records in 1976.
 Eventually, by the late 1970s, as the band found commercial success, Sawyer stepped back into a backing vocalist role behind Dennis Locorriere, occasionally playing another instrument (for example, on "Better Love Next Time," one of the band's later hits, he can be seen with a prominent bongo part).
 Sawyer left the band in 1983, allegedly because he was no longer happy with the band's direction.

-From 1988 to October 2015, Sawyer toured the nostalgia circuit as "Dr. Hook featuring Ray Sawyer", under license from Locorriere, who tours separately and owns the Dr. Hook trademark.
+From 1988 to October 2015, Sawyer toured the nostalgia circuit as "Dr. Hook featuring Ray Sawyer", under license from Locorriere, who toured separately and owned the Dr. Hook trademark.

+His son, Cayce, joined the band at thirteen years old as a percussionist and backing vocalist, before he became the bands official drummer as an adult.